The expression of interest process

 - At this point you might want to get some advice by making an appointment with the International Experience Team or your Internationalisation Lead/College mobility coordinator or equivalent.

 - When you’ve made your choice, complete an expression of interest form.
 You are recommended to choose three institutions (if available) to increase your chances of being nominated.
 Some exchange partners are oversubscribed.
 Please ensure you select only one non-European partner as part of your three choices.
-If you want to study abroad in the 2022/23 academic year, the deadline for submitting your expression of interest form is 3pm on Monday 31st January 2022.
+If you want to study abroad in the 2022/23 academic year, the deadline for submitting your expression of interest form is Friday 22 April 2022.

 The University has a legal responsibility to support disabled students by making reasonable adjustments.
 This is achieved primarily through the provision of Learning Contracts and the delivery of specialist services for disabled students.
 We welcome Expressions of Interest to study abroad from students with disabilities.
 Disability should not be a barrier to mobility.
 If required, we will facilitate communication with your host institution to enable reasonable adjustments to be made.
 There may also be funding available to support additional costs incurred.